This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Philippines.

 Members that violate the PHAP Code of Practice will be meted with the following:

-Succeeding offenses of the same nature (e.g., interfering with HCP independence) or within the same section of the Code within a twelve month period shall be meted a fine of PHP 750,000.00 per offense.
+ii.
+Succeeding offenses of the same nature (e.g., interfering with HCP independence) or within the same section of the Code within a twelve month period shall be meted a fine of PHP 750,000.00 per offense, and the company name will be published on the PHAP website.

 Violations of Philippine procurement, anti-bribery and corruption laws, which would apply to gifts in favor or inducements of public HCPs, may result in imprisonment of up to 15 years (depending on the particular offense) and a fine of up to three times the value of the gift given.